Windows Server 2003

-Windows Server 2003, codenamed "Whistler Server", is the sixth version of Windows Server operating system produced by Microsoft.
+Windows Server 2003, codenamed "Whistler Server", is the sixth major version of the Windows NT operating system produced by Microsoft and the first server version to be released under the Windows Server brand name.
 It is part of the Windows NT family of operating systems and was released to manufacturing on March 28, 2003 and generally available on April 24, 2003.
 Windows Server 2003 is the successor to the Server editions of Windows 2000 and the predecessor to Windows Server 2008.
 An updated version, Windows Server 2003 R2, was released to manufacturing on December 6, 2005.
-Windows Server 2003 is based on the consumer operating system, Windows XP.
+Windows Server 2003 is based on Windows XP.

-Windows Server 2003's kernel has also been used in Windows XP 64-bit Edition and Windows XP Professional x64 Edition, and was the starting point for the development of Windows Vista.
+Its kernel has also been used in Windows XP 64-bit Edition Version 2003 and Windows XP Professional x64 Edition.

+It is the final version of Windows Server that supports processors without ACPI.
+IA-64 and x64 builds of Windows Server 2003 strictly require ACPI.

+As of July 2016, 18% of organizations used servers that were running Windows Server 2003.

 Overview

 Windows Server 2003 is the follow-up to Windows 2000 Server, incorporating compatibility and other features from Windows XP.
 Unlike Windows 2000, Windows Server 2003's default installation has none of the server components enabled, to reduce the attack surface of new machines.
 Windows Server 2003 includes compatibility modes to allow older applications to run with greater stability.
 It was made more compatible with Windows NT 4.0 domain-based networking.
 Windows Server 2003 brought in enhanced Active Directory compatibility and better deployment support to ease the transition from Windows NT 4.0 to Windows Server 2003 and Windows XP Professional.

 Windows Server 2003 is the first server edition of Windows to support the IA64 and x64 architectures.

 The product went through several name changes during the course of development.
 When first announced in 2000, it was known by its codename "Whistler Server"; it was named "Windows 2002 Server" for a brief time in mid-2001, followed by "Windows .NET Server" and "Windows .NET Server 2003".
 After Microsoft chose to focus the ".NET" branding on the .NET Framework, the OS was finally released as "Windows Server 2003".

+Windows Server 2003's codebase was reused for the Development of Windows Vista under its codename, "Longhorn".
+Pre-reset builds of "Longhorn" were based on the Windows .NET Server Release Candidate 1 (3663) codebase, whereas post-reset builds of "Longhorn/Vista" after the development reset in 2004 are based on the works-in-progress Windows Server 2003 Service Pack 1 (3790.1232) codebase.